Will-Griffiths-Ireland/Memoria/README.md

 ### **Media:**
 ​
 * All images were self created in MS Powerpoint using inbuilt icons
-* All sound effects and music was self created using Audacity and Garage Band
+* All sound effects and music were self created using Audacity and Garage Band